anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

     buffer  = std::move(w.buffer);

     //Step 3: leaving the source object in a valid state.
-    //Without this we'll have two places buffer memory can be destroyed from.
+    //Without this, we'll have two places buffer memory can be destroyed from.
 Trouble. w.buffer = nullptr;

     //purely optional.
 CPP core guideline #64